Ethical Issues in Building and Maintaining Coalitions -- A 10-Step Decision-Making Model for Choosing between Right and Right

 Introduction

 A coalition is a group of organizations and individuals working together for a common purpose.
-In effective coalitions, organizations share talents and resources to address the complex issues that frequently occur in human services, education, and other non-profit spheres of activity.
+In effective coalitions, organizations share talents and resources to address complex issues that frequently occur in human services, education, and other non-profit areas.

-Coalitions may be formed to address a single issue or event -- or they may be ongoing to address long-term and/or complex issues.
-A coalition is usually formed when individual organizations recognize that each does not have the people power, technical capacity, or other resources to have a real impact on an issue.
+Coalitions may be formed to address a single issue or event—or they may be ongoing to address long-term and/or complex issues.
+A coalition is usually formed when individual organizations recognize that each does not have the people power, technical capacity, or other resources to have a substantial impact on a given issue.

-The most successful and productive coalitions function under a formal structure with agreement on goals, time lines, and operating procedures.1 In these coalitions members discuss and reach agreement on roles and responsibilities of each member, often writing job descriptions to clarify group expectations as to what members are committing to -- for themselves and their agencies.
-Coalitions that work together to establish formal agreements demonstrate an appreciation for open communication to prevent and solve problems.
+The most successful and productive coalitions function under a formal structure with agreement on goals, timelines, and operating procedures.1 Coalition members discuss and reach agreement on member roles and responsibilities, often writing job descriptions to clarify what members are committing to for themselves and their agencies.
+Additionally, open communication is needed to prevent and solve problems.
+For example, by working together to establish formal agreements, coalitions demonstrate an understanding of open communication.

 Coalitions and Ethical Dilemmas

-Yet, even with formalized agreements, issues arise that force coalition members to make difficult decisions.
-Often these are ethical issues, which may involve conflicting personal and institutional values -- none of which are wrong, and all are essentially right.
+However, even with formalized agreements, issues arise that force coalition members to make difficult decisions.
+Often these are ethical issues, which may involve conflicting personal or institutional values—none of these conflicting choices are wrong, and all are essentially right.

 The Coalition for Stronger Families is choosing a new board member.
 Current members agree that it is important for the board membership to reflect the diversity of the community.